animatai/examples/README.md

 Some examples using the [animat AI ecosystem](https://github.com/animatai/ecosystem)

 Setup
 =====

-At least Python 3.5 is needed since `async` is used in `wsserver.py`.
-I'm using Python 3.6 here.
+At least Python 3.5 is needed since `async` is used (using Python 3.6 here).

 * First init `virtualenv` for Python3: `virtualenv -p python3.6 venv3` (`virutalenv` needs to be installed)
 * Activate `virtualenv`: `source venv3/bin/activate`
-* Install the necessary Python packages: `pip install -r requirements.txt`.
-Add `--no-compile` when running on ubuntu.
+* Install the animat ecosystem: `pip install animats`.

 Development